pkhuong/pkhuong.github.io/source/_posts/2015-06-27-linear-log-bucketing-fast-versatile-simple.markdown

     8
     32

-That's the same sequence of bucket sizes, but we round down in size instead of up.
+That's the same sequence of bucket sizes, but rounded down in size instead of up.

 The same, in GCC
 ----------------

 {% codeblock "bin.c" %}
-static inline unsigned
+static inline unsigned int
 lb(size_t x)
 {
         /* I need an extension just for integer-length (: */